melquiadesvazquez/MelPop/README.md

 + PUT  &ndash; updating an ad

 ## Internationalization
-Internationalization has been managed by i18n <https://github.com/mashpie/i18n-node> and the available languages are English (default) and Spanish.
+Internationalization has been managed by [i18n](https://github.com/mashpie/i18n-node) and the available languages are English (default) and Spanish.
 There is a language switcher on the top menu.

 ## Microservices
-A microservice to generate automatically a thumbnail for new uploaded products has been created by Cote <https://github.com/dashersw/cote>
+A microservice to generate automatically a thumbnail for new uploaded products has been created by [Cote](https://github.com/dashersw/cote) and [Sharp](https://github.com/lovell/sharp)

 The service can be run separately from the main application using